#

 In practical terms, people use TradingView to:

-• connect supported brokers or exchanges to place trades from the chart
+• connect supported brokers or exchanges for execution

-1. Choose the market or trading pair you want to analyse.
+1. Search for the asset you want to analyse.

 3. Add indicators or drawing tools.